Summer Edward: Education

-Edward earned a bachelor of arts degree in psychology at Temple University, where she organized the College of Liberal Arts' World Voices Poetry Festival and received the Jane D. Mackler Baccalaureate Award for academic achievement.
+Summer Edward earned a bachelor of arts degree in psychology at Temple University, where she organized the College of Liberal Arts' World Voices Poetry Festival and received the Jane D. Mackler Baccalaureate Award for academic achievement.
 She holds a Master of Education degree in reading, writing, literacy from the University of Pennsylvania.
 She remained a straight-A student throughout her university career and is a lifelong Roothbert Fellow and a lifelong Phi Beta Kappa member.

 Career

 Edward worked at Houghton Mifflin Harcourt as an associate editor, developing and editing children's fiction books for the Heinemann division.
 She also worked at NoveList, a division of EBSCO Information Services, where she specialized in creating readers' advisory resources for children and teens.
 For several years, she taught writing and communications courses at the University of the West Indies at St. Augustine.
-From August 2023 to July 2024, Edward temporarily (as maternity leave cover) took on the duties of the Managing Editor of The Horn Book Magazine.
-She has continued as Consulting Editor at The Horn Book and is also an adjunct professor of children's literature at the Community College of Vermont.
+From August 2023 to July 2024, Edward temporarily (as maternity leave cover) took on the duties of the managing editor of The Horn Book Magazine.
+She has continued as consulting editor at The Horn Book and is also an adjunct professor of children's literature at the Community College of Vermont.